-After performing dermaplaning at home, I experienced mild redness over my cheeks and more prominent erythema along my jawline.
+After performing dermaplaning at home, I experienced mild redness over my cheeks and a more prominent erythema along my jawline.

 I feared that because of the evident redness, the rash is going to pick up and my skin will break out again, which didn’t happen.

 Two hours after dermaplaning I was due to meet with a friend for drinks and naturally, I had to apply makeup on my face.

 By this time, the redness completely subsided and my skin wasn’t feeling itchy.

 No tingling sensation was present at all and my skin felt like silk.